tgnemecek/core-website/src/collections/pages/coaching.md

 title: CORE Coaching
 explanation:
   text: >-
-    **Core Coaching & Consulting will provide you with an expert coach** to help you discover where you are in balance or out-of-balance, then take full command of your life, work, and relationships.
-With *The Balancing Act's* holistic strategy and pragmatic tools, your coach will guide you safely through difficult transitions, help you remove obstacles, and encourage your transformation into the confident leader of every part of your life, work & relationships.
+    **Core Coaching & Consulting will provide you with an expert coach** to discover where you are in balance or out-of-balance, then support you in taking full command of your life, work, and relationships.
+With *The Balancing Act's* holistic strategy and multi-dimensional pragmatic tools, your coach will guide you safely through difficult transitions and past obstacles until you become the confident leader of every aspect of your life & work.

-    You will answer be able to these questions: **Who** do you want to be from now on? **What** do you want to change? **Why** is that important? **When** and **How** will you act to become the great person you've always wanted to be?
+    You will soon decide: **Who** you want to be from now on - **What** you want to change - **Why** that is important - and, **When** and **How** to become the great person you've always wanted to be!

     > **For Free:**